trevorwslee/UNOR4WiFiExperiments/README.md

   set_bit(bit, true);
 ```

-Finally, the "frame" is loaded and display on the LED matrix
+Finally, the "frame" is loaded and displayed on the LED matrix
 ```
   // load the frame (bits)
   matrix.loadFrame(frame);